🛬 Attending

 Line B: Reasoning For Good (How to Make Smarter Agents Safer?): Reasoning and Agency also enabled novel threat model such as deception, scheming and collusion.
 My vertical focus on identifying key triggers/minimum conditions that suppress/encourage such agentic misalignment.
 Recently, I’ve been trying to probe

-Eventually, I believe the best way to ensure scalable agentic safety is to learn safety constraints via consequence-aware reasoning (CoI, Chain-of-Implication) similar to how legal deterrence work for humans.
+Eventually, I believe the best way to ensure scalable agentic safety is consequence-aware reasoning (CoI, Chain-of-Implication) similar to how legal deterrence work for humans.